-As King Arthur with his fleet drew into the harbor, Sir Modred and his army launched forth
+As King Arthur with his fleet drew into the harbor, Sir Modred and his army launched forth trousseau (troō'sō): clothes and linens that a bride brings to her marriage.

-- 12. vested with sovereign powers: given the authority of a king. - 13. trousseau (troo'so): clothes and linens that a bride brings to her marriage. - 14.
-I shall curse you with bell, book, and candle: The arch-bishop is threatening to excommunicate Modred-that is, to deny him participation in the rites of the church.
-In the medieval ritual of excommunication, a bell was rung, a book was shut, and a candle was extinguished. - 15. divine intercession: assistance from God.
+12. vested with sovereign powers: given the authority of a kine.

+14. I shall curse you with bell, book, and candle: The archbishop is threatening to excommunicate Modred-that is, to deny him participation in the rites of the church.
+In the medieval ritual of excommunication, a bell was rung, a book was shut, and a candle was extinguished.

+divine intercession: assistance from God.

-WORDS TO KNOW usurp (yōō-sûrp') v. to seize unlawfully by force acquiesce (ăk'wē-ĕs') v. to agree or give in without protest guile (gīl) n. clever trickery; deceit assail (ə-sāl') v. to attack, either with blows or with words in every available craft, and a bloody battle ensued in the ships and on the beach.
+in every available craft, and a bloody battle ensued in the ships and on the beach.
 If King Arthur's army were the smaller, their courage was the higher, confident as they were of the righteousness of their cause.
 Without stint they battled through the burning ships, the screaming wounded, and the corpses floating on the bloodstained waters.
 Once ashore they put Sir Modred's entire army to flight.